F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 These have been largely replaced by Kerox cartridges, but not entirely.

-The Isenberg website indicates that some of its faucets still use the Sedal cartridge,[2] but, unfortunately, does not identfy the faucets so equipped.
+The Flusso website indicates that some of its faucets still use the Sedal cartridge[4] but, unfortunately, does not identify the faucets so equipped.

 Sedal makes a good cartridge, nearly the quality and reliability of Kerox products, but "nearly" is not the same as "equal to."

-Hent makes a reliable cartridge but not to the exceptionsl precision of Flühs cartridges.
-We believe that all of Isenberg's two-handle faucets now include Flühs cartridges and the Hent cartridge is no longer used.
-But, we have not examined every two-handle faucet and cannot be 100% certain.
+Hent makes a reliable cartridge, but not to the exceptional precision of Flühs cartridges.
+We believe that all of Flusso's two-handle faucets now include Flühs cartridges, and the Hent cartridge is no longer used.
+However, we have not examined every two-handle faucet and cannot be 100% certain.

-Before purchasing an Isenberg faucet, you may want to check with customer service to confirm the source of the cartridge used in the faucet.
+Before purchasing a Flusso faucet, you may want to check with customer service to confirm the source of the cartridge used in the faucet.

 For more detailed information about faucet cartridges and valves, their history, and uses, see Faucet Basics, Part 2: Faucet Valves and Cartridges.

-Today, however, they are also used to limit water volume to the lower flows required by federal and state water conservation laws, and in some cases, to prevent back-flow that can result in the contamination of household drinking water.
+It softens but also shapes the water stream, limits water volume to the lower flows required by federal and state water conservation laws, and prevents backflow that can result in the contamination of household drinking water.

 Faucet Finishes

-Nearly every Isenberg bath faucet is available in chrome and brushed nickel.
-Kitchen faucets are made of stainless steel and their "finish" is the steel material itself, buffed and polished.
+Nearly every Flusso bath faucet is available in chrome and brushed nickel.
+Kitchen faucets are made of stainless steel, and their "finish" is often just the steel material itself, buffed and polished.

 Chrome is an finish.
 The other fast-ship finishes, except Matte Black, are (PVD) coatings.